AICardGen/aicardgen/README.md

 ## Hi there 👋

-Anything in this repository is owned by its author and may not be used in any way shape or form by third parties written explicit permission.
+Anything in this repository is owned by its author and may not be used in any way shape or form by third parties without written explicit permission.

 © NextCardGen Studios 2025.
 All rights reserved.
 <!--